MV-MR: multi-views and multi-representations for self-supervised learning and knowledge distillation: Results

-\subsection{Ablation studies}
+\subsection{Ablation~Studies}

-In this subsection, we describe the ablation studies on losses (Tables \ref{table:loss_ablations}).
-In each of the experiments, we use the same training and evaluation setup: dataset: STL10, epochs: $100$, batch size: $64$, 16-bit precision, batch accumulation: $1$ batch.
+In this subsection, we describe the ablation studies on the proposed losses (Table~\ref{table:loss_ablations}).
+In~each of the experiments, we use the same training and evaluation setup: dataset---STL10, epochs---$100$, batch size---$64$, 16-bit precision, batch accumulation---$1$ batch.
 We use a linear evaluation pipeline.
 We demonstrate the impact of representation learning based on the maximization of the considered upper bound on the mutual information and the maximization of distance covariance in various settings.
-In this ablation, we show that the best results are achieved when using three loss terms: $\mathcal{L}_1$, $\mathcal{L}_2$, and $\mathcal{L}_2$.
-The ablation studies on augmentations and feature extractors are presented in the supplementary material.
+In~this ablation, we show that the best results are achieved when using three loss terms: $\mathcal{L}_1$, $\mathcal{L}_2$, and~$\mathcal{L}_3$.

-More ablation studies: a study on the hand-crafted features used, a study on the augmentation used during training, and a study on the shape of the projector are presented in the supplementary material.